clamesys/Cpu-Benchmark-With-Python/README.md

 The more powerfull you cpu is the more fast the task completes.

-nstall the requirements.txt `using pip install -r requirements.txt`
+Install the requirements.txt `using pip install -r requirements.txt`

-Thank u
+Thank u :)